inaimathi/langnostic/drafts/an-interesting-question.md

 clocking.core>
 ```

 And since we know that each operation was called 1000000 in our clocking trial, we can guess how much a single operation consumed.
 It's on the order of millijoules; 1.65mJ for verification, 0.7mJ for signing and 0.1mJ for hashing using Sha256.

 Tadaa, I guess.

-The last thing to do is run our TCP profiling scheme to the same level.
+The last thing to do is run our TCP profiling scheme to the same level, but since the Clojure sockets implementation is running me out of memor locally, I think this is going to call for hacking in something else.
+While I'm at it, I may as well add to the above data by taking measurements in different environments.
+I'm thinking Common Lisp next, and I'll let you know how it ends up going.